uccser/cs-field-guide/docs/source/developer/interactives.rst

 Interactives
 ##############################################################################

-An *Interactive* is an interactive component of the page.
+An *interactive* is an interactive component on a page.
-This could be an educational game or demonstration that is created in HTML, CSS and JavaScript.
+This could be an educational game or demonstration that is created in HTML, CSS, and JavaScript.

 This documentation page provides information about the interactive content of the Computer Science Field Guide.
 Interactives are a great resource for teaching and practicing concepts in the CSFG.